ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

-**Charles Babbage wasn't lying when he said *"The only thing that would make my Difference Engine any better would be a modern customisable desktop environment that didn't deviate from traditional desktop paradigms (unless I wanted it too.)"* In a long lost diary entry Ada Lovelace scribbled *"If only my code could be matched to an OS that had a perfect blend of usability and style accompanied by a handpicked selection of quality software packages."*
+**Charles Babbage wasn't lying when he said *"The only thing that would make my Difference Engine any better would be a modern customisable desktop environment that didn't deviate from traditional desktop paradigms (unless I wanted it to.)"* In a long lost diary entry Ada Lovelace scribbled *"If only my code could be matched to an OS that had a perfect blend of usability and style accompanied by a handpicked selection of quality software packages."*